webtechpooja/becoming-a-better-speaker/README.md

 * **Drink too much coffee.** You're already jittery from nerves, so you don't need a coffee buzz on top of it!
 * **Turn away from the audience.** If you need to point something out in your slides, make sure that you keep your face pointed toward the audience as you point.
 * **Use filler words like "um."** You might not even notice you are doing this so ask a friend to point it out in rehearsal or record yourself and take notes.
-* **Read your slides or notes directly.** Make sure you look up from your notes, and ad lib at least a little bit.
+* **Read your slides or notes directly.** Make sure you look up from your notes, and ad-lib at least a little bit.

 ### Handling Nerves